Clarifai/clarifai-java/README.md

 [applications dashboard](https://developer.clarifai.com/applications/).
 Alternately, there is a zero-argument constructor that reads these from the `CLARIFAI_APP_ID` and `CLARIFAI_APP_SECRET` environment variables.

+The image must be at least 224 pixels on its shorter edge and at most 1024 pixels on its longer edge.
+These size constraints may be removed in the future, but for now, it's up to the caller to ensure that the image is not too big or too small.

 We can also pass the image as a byte array:
 ```java